Common Signs And Symptoms Of Postpartum Depression

 Loss of energy

 Excessive feelings of fatigue or tiredness may also be present in PPD.
-Adjusting to life with a newborn child is often tiring, but the emotional drain of depression may make you feel even lower in energy than you’d expect based on your baby’s care needs.
+Adjusting to life with a newborn child is often tiring, and this can be a particularly draining time—emotionally and physically—when you’re experiencing symptoms of depression.
+Postpartum depression may make you feel even lower in energy than you’d expect based on your baby’s care needs.

 Sleep disruption